ldaniels528/trifecta/README.md

 Additionally, Trifecta UI adds a few new properties to the application configuration (located in
 $HOME/.trifecta/config.properties):

-    # the embedded web server host/IP and port that clients will connect to
+    # the embedded web server host/IP and port for client connections
     trifecta.web.host = localhost
     trifecta.web.host = 8888